tropicbliss/NodeSniper/README.md

 ## Need help?

 If you are inexperienced it's probably better to use MCsniperPY instead, especially since it has a large community willing to help you.
-Contact me privately through Discord.